 Business Benefits

-- Deployed persona-based digital solutions rapidly without legacy infrastructure constraints
+- Deployed persona-based digital solutions rapidly

 - Integrated advanced models into claims workflows for early risk intervention